JamesWoolfenden/terraform-by-example/docs/structure.md

 ### Cons

-- Requires Invocation of multiple workspaces to make an environment
+- Requires Invocation of multiple workspaces to make an environment.
-- Duplication of properties
+- Duplication of properties.

 Workspace Builds can be chained.